 Latest additions to the company’s portfolio will include the Schlüter-Troba-Level, a pedestal system for loose-lay tile and pavers, and the Schlüter-Shelf range of designer shelving solutions.

-For the trade, an exceptional colour enhancer from market leaders Lithofin.
+For the trade, an exceptional colour enhancer from market leader Lithofin.

 Lithofin is introducing Lithofin FVE, a colour enhancer for worktops, vanity tops and smaller areas of stone such as shower trays, being added to more than 60 advanced cleaning, protecting and maintenance products that will be at the show.